Animatable and Relightable Gaussians for High-fidelity Human Avatar Modeling: Experiments

-\textbf{Results.} As shown in Fig.~\ref{fig: teaser} and Fig.~\ref{fig: results}, our method can create realistic avatars with high-fidelity dynamic details from multi-view videos.
-More sequential results animated by challenging out-of-distribution poses \cite{mahmood2019amass} like sports and dancing can be found in the Supp. document and video.
+As shown in Fig.~\ref{fig: teaser} and Fig.~\ref{fig: results}, our method can create realistic avatars with high-fidelity dynamic details from multi-view videos.
+We also show results animated by challenging out-of-distribution poses from AMASS dataset \cite{mahmood2019amass} in Fig.~\ref{fig: amass results}.
+Thanks to the effective avatar representation and pose projection strategy, our method can produce animation results with highly dynamic, realistic and generalized appearances.